Etemenanki: Final demolition

 In 331 BCE, Alexander the Great captured Babylon and ordered repairs to the Etemenanki.
-When Alexander returned to the ancient city in 323 BCE, he noted that no progress had been made, and ordered his army to demolish the entire building in order to prepare a final rebuilding.
+When Alexander returned to the city in 323 BCE, he noted that no progress had been made, and ordered his army to demolish the entire building in order to prepare a final rebuilding.
 His death, however, prevented the reconstruction.
 The Babylonian Chronicles and Astronomical Diaries record several attempts to rebuild the Etemenanki, which were always preceded by removing the last debris of the original ziggurat.
 The Ruin of Esagila Chronicle mentions that the Seleucid crown prince Antiochus I decided to rebuild it and made a sacrifice in preparation.
 However, while there, he stumbled on the rubble and fell.
 He then angrily ordered his elephant drivers to destroy the last of the remains.
 There are no later references to the Etemenanki from antiquity.

 Modern hypotheses regarding height

-Modern scholars dispute the claim by the ancient Babylonian source (the "Esagila" tablet) that the Etemenanki was 91 meters tall. "[The modern] interpretation of Esagil's text raises a serious technical problem: the excessive height of the first two terraces of the ziggurat and the total height of the building defy the laws of statics and compressive strength of a material such as raw earth brick."
-(Translated from the Italian).
+Modern scholars dispute the claim by the ancient Babylonian source (the "Esagila" tablet) that the Etemenanki was 91 meters tall.

+[The modern] interpretation of Esagil's text raises a serious technical problem: the excessive height of the first two terraces of the ziggurat and the total height of the building defy the laws of statics and compressive strength of a material such as raw earth brick.

 Even allowing variation in the design of a six-level terraced structure, at that height, the compression stress on the structure would be somewhere around two to three times as much as comparable structures of the same time period.
 Fenollós et al. propose that, assuming the structure did indeed use a six-level terrace design as depicted in the Tower of Babel stele, the ziggurat was probably closer to 54 meters tall.
 The temple at the top contributed another 12 meters in height, for a total height of 66 meters.

 In popular culture

-In the Portugal Pack of the video game Civilization VI, Etemenanki was introduced as one of the wonders in the game.
+In the Portugal Pack of the video game Civilization VI, Etemenanki was introduced as one of the world wonders.

-In the Lucasarts PC video game Indiana Jones and the Infernal Machine, Etemenanki is a key location, eventually revealed to have been both the biblical Tower of Babel and a temple to the god Marduk.
+In the 2022 video game Ixion, the Etemenanki was a massive UN-built arkship carrying the survivors of Earth after the planet was rendered uninhabitable after a disaster.